A-LevelBiology

 View mark scheme hint

-Include details on the double helix, nucleotide composition, and base pairing.
+Include details about the double helix, nucleotide composition, base pairing, and its role in heredity.

 4 marks